Age related discrimination – submission to Select Committee June 2018, opposing age related discrimination in the Accident Compensation Act.

 The authors’ targeted legislative analysis will assist injury prevention practitioners, employers, treatment providers and third-party administrators in gaining a practical understanding of ACC policy and practice, as well as the prevailing judicial attitudes.
 This authoritative guide is an indispensable resource for anyone dealing with accident compensation legislation.

 - Annotated legislation

 - Authoritative commentary

 Read the review by New Zealand Law Society here

 The attached document outlines the amount ACC will pay for differing level of permanent whole person impairment.

 If you are having any issues with receiving payment for a permanent impairment, or have any other ACC issues you want to discuss with us, contact us, or read more about the ACC related legal services we can provide.

 The United Nations is preparing to conduct a review of human rights issues in New Zealand.
 This process is called the Universal Periodic Review, and interested parties are given the opportunity to prepare submissions for the United Nation’s consideration.

-Hazel Armstrong Law has completed a submission addressing discrimination against hearing loss claimants in the ACC legislation.
+Armstrong Thompson has completed a submission addressing discrimination against hearing loss claimants in the ACC legislation.
 Under the Act, claimants can only be covered for noise induced hearing loss if at least six percent of their total hearing loss was caused by occupational noise exposure.
 There is no threshold for cover for any other injury under the Accident Compensation Act.